Featured image

 The event helped build a sense of civic responsibility by encouraging both students and local residents to get involved and take pride in keeping their neighborhood clean.
 It also aligned with the ASEZ Crime Prevention projects, which improve safety by addressing signs of neglect, such as graffiti and litter.
 This approach helps create a safer, more welcoming environment for all.

-The cleanup made a noticeable difference, removing litter and graffiti from the area and improving both the appearance and safety of the neighborhood.
-“By participating in these cleanups, I feel like I’m building resilience—not getting discouraged by the fact that things might get dirty again, but instead seeing it as an opportunity to inspire hope in the community, encouraging others to keep our neighborhood clean and work toward a graffiti-free environment,” said Ivelisse Almonte, a Baruch College student.
+Ivelisse Almonte, a Baruch College student, expressed: “By participating in these cleanups, I feel like I’m building resilience—not getting discouraged by the fact that things might get dirty again, but instead seeing it as an opportunity to inspire hope in the community, encouraging others to keep our neighborhood clean and work toward a graffiti-free environment.”

 To view more ASEZ activities, please click here.